micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-4-rashi_en.md

 ### passuk 1

 ### passuk 2
-<b>Any commandment of Adonoy. </b>Our Rabbis explained: A sin-offering comes only for something whose intentional violation [involves] <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>a negative commandment and [the penalty] of <i>kareis.</i>
+<b>Any commandment of Hachem. </b>Our Rabbis explained: A sin-offering comes only for something whose intentional violation [involves] <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>a negative commandment and [the penalty] of <i>kareis.</i>
 <b>One of these,</b> part of one of them, such as one who writes on Shabbos, Shem of Shimon, <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Noach of Nochor, Don of Doniel.

 ### passuk 3
-<b>If the anointed kohein should sin to bring guilt on the people,</b> Its midrashic interpretation: He is not obliged [to bring a sin-offering] unless there is a hidden thing together <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>with an unintentional [illegal] act, as it is said, “to bring guilt on the people” “and something is hidden from the congregation and they do.”
-And its plain meaning according to the <i>aggodoh</i>: When the <i>kohein godol</i> sins, it [results] in the guilt of the people, for they are dependent on him to atone for them and pray for them — and [now] he has become impaired.
+<b>If the anointed Kohen should sin to bring guilt on the people,</b> Its midrashic interpretation: He is not obliged [to bring a sin-offering] unless there is a hidden thing together <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>with an unintentional [illegal] act, as it is said, “to bring guilt on the people” “and something is hidden from the congregation and they do.”
+And its plain meaning according to the <i>aggodoh</i>: When the <i>Kohen godol</i> sins, it [results] in the guilt of the people, for they are dependent on him to atone for them and pray for them — and [now] he has become impaired.
 <b>Bullock</b> [literally, “a bullock, son of cattle.”] <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Perhaps an old one?
 The verse says: “son.”
 If a son, perhaps a young one?
 The verse says: “a bullock.”
 How is this?
 This [refers to] a three-year old bullock.

 ### passuk 4